How to Plan Your Jackson Hole Wedding

 Where am I not allowed to elope in Grand Teton National Park?

-• Reserved Site-Specific Ceremony locations (aka the six locations listed above)
+• Reserved Site-Specific Ceremony locations without a permit (aka the six locations listed above)

 • The paved trails within and surrounding the Jenny Lake visitor plaza at South Jenny Lake